Canada's Trudeau keeps the wheel but prepares for left turn

 The Conservative leader also said Canada was more divided than ever because of Trudeau's approach and that the responsibility rested with the Liberal leader to work with other parties and "to stop attacking the energy sector."

-Trudeau visited Montreal's subway, posing for selfies with commuters early on Tuesday, an echo of 2015 when he did the same thing after leading the Liberals out of the political wilderness and into a majority government.

-This win was different.
-But Trudeau barely mentioned the loss of his majority when he told supporters he had "a clear mandate" for a progressive agenda and more action to combat global warming.

-Many in Alberta and Saskatchewan are angry about what the energy industry sees as overly stringent environmental rules, and those western provinces cast out every Liberal legislator.
+Many in Alberta and Saskatchewan are angry about what the energy industry sees as overly stringent environmental rules that are blamed for throttling investment in the sector, which accounts for 11% of Canada's gross domestic product.
+Those western provinces cast out every Liberal legislator.

+There are also fears the election results could further delay an expansion of the government-owned Trans Mountain pipeline that would triple the flow of crude from Canada's oil sands to the British Columbia coast.

-Canada's oil sands, home to the world's third-largest crude reserves, lie entirely within Alberta.
-The energy sector accounts for 11% of Canadian GDP.
+The oil sands are home to the world's third-largest crude reserves and are located entirely within Alberta.
+The NDP and Greens oppose the expansion.

 Trudeau also must contend with a re-energized Bloc Quebecois, the separatist party that only contests elections in the mainly French-speaking province of Quebec.
 It won 32 seats, more than triple its total in the 2015 election.